Mezalyth/Blades-of-Glass/content/Creative Writing/On the Corpse of a Machine God/The World.md

 The worlds of magic and science were separated, and a relative peace claimed the lands.
 The surface world regained its magical supremacy, and technological relics were being destroyed or abandoned in hopes that the world would forget them.

 High above, technology grew.
-Mastery over science allowed the Machinists to expand, grow, and create other floating cities where they would live in relative peace.
+Mastery over science allowed the Machinists to expand, grow, and create other [[Crowns, the Floating Cities]] where they would live in relative peace.